 Nature is an excellent introductory merit badge to the Ecology area.
-It requires some hiking and observation as Scouts learn about the area around them.
+It requires some hiking and observation as Scouts learn about the area around them. r5's completion varies.

 Soil and Water Conservation

 Water plays an important role in our especially in environment, Southwest.
 Scouts will do an indepth study on the conservation of soil and the role that soil plays in environmental protection.
 There is some written material for this badge so Scouts should bring their own paper notebook.